Samsung Galaxy S24 Ultra Screen and Battery Assembly Replacement

 Tools Used

-- Grab your trusty spudger and gently pop up the lower antenna press connector from the motherboard.
-No need to wrestle with it—just a little nudge will do the trick.
+- Grab your trusty spudger and gently pop up the upper antenna press connector from the motherboard.
+Nice and easy does it!

 Tools Used